ProfessorMR/FrontendMentor_projects/intro-component-with-signup-form-master/README.md

 # Frontend Mentor - Intro component with sign up form

-This is a solution to intro component with sign up form challenge on frontend mentor
+This is a solution to the intro component with sign up form challenge on frontend mentor

 ## Screenshot